About

 ===

 I acknowledge the Traditional Owners and Custodians of the land on which I live, work, surf, play and create.
 I recognize their continuing connection to the land and waters and thank them for protecting the coastline and ecosystems since time immemorial.
-I pay our respects to all First Nations people, to their ancestors and Elders, and to our shared future.
+I pay my respects to all First Nations people, to their ancestors and Elders, and to our shared future.